ctaguchi/multipa/README.md

 ## Notes
 - If you are using AFS, `preprocess.py` might cause `OS Error: File too large` due to reaching the limit of the number of files that a directory can accommodate.
 - Additional data from Forvo themselves are not uploaded in this repository.
+- The full list of IPA symbols was obtained from the [Panphon](https://github.com/dmort27/panphon) library.

 ## Citation
 Chihiro Taguchi, Yusuke Sakai, Parisa Haghani, David Chiang.
 "Universal Automatic Phonetic Transcription into the International Phonetic Alphabet".
 INTERSPEECH 2023.\